vonerikbarren/--TrainScheduler--/README.md

 ### Please follow the directions below:

-1. View the Trains already in the Schedule
+1. View the Trains already in the Schedule.
+2. Scroll to where it says Add Train Below.

 ## Section 3 - Summary